dimassrio/nebula-routing/README.md

 <link rel="import" href="/bower_components/nebula-routing/nebula-routing.html">
 ```

 Add the routing elements.
 The `<nebula-intercept>` element can intercept clicks on anchor elements that have an `href` that targets the local origin.
+Typically, you will add a single instance to your top-level application element, or the HTML body element.

 ```html
 <nebula-intercept></nebula-intercept>